Page updated 17th December 2017

 "... (it) should be removed to afford the inhabitants a better view of the surrounding country to compensate them for the loss of so large a portion of Northernhay; but added that it did not appear at present either of these promises would be fulfilled."
 Exeter and Plymouth Gazette 19 February 1859

-However, the house only lost some garden and outbuildings for incorporation into Northernhay Park.
+However, the house did lose some garden and outbuildings for incorporation into Northernhay Park.
 Building materials from the outbuildings were auctioned in November 1859.
-Unfortunately this led to some skullduggery involving the Mayor, Councillor Tanner.
-There was a Banqueting Room, that belonged to the council, in the house, which was to be auctioned.
-It was quietly withdrawn from the sale and was sold to Mr Muir, a friend of the contractor for £15, who then passed it on to the Mayor for the same sum, way below its true value.
-While all this was going on the engineer, Mr Taylor, of the Yeovil Extension Railway that was coming into the city through the Longbrook Valley below the park lived in the house.
+This led to some skullduggery involving the Mayor, Councillor Tanner.
+There was a Banqueting Room, that belonged to the council, in the house, for auction.
+It was quietly withdrawn from the sale and sold to Mr Muir, a friend of the contractor for £15, who then passed it on to the Mayor for the same sum, way below its true value.
+While all this was going on, the engineer, Mr Taylor, of the Yeovil Extension Railway that was coming into the city through the Longbrook Valley below the park lived in the house.

 So far we have had a wine merchant and a brewery owner living in the house.
 In 1867, Benjamin Faville Carr, another wine merchant moved in.
 When he died in 1870, his son joined forces with Mr H Quick to form Carr and Quick, who some will remember as a prominent Exeter business, occupying a shop on the corner of Queen and Paul Street.

 Even though Northernhay House was a private dwelling, its position within the park, and size made it a popular place for special occasions.
 The Exhibition of Bees and Honey was held there in 1877 and 1878.
 It was promoted by the Devon and Exeter Bee Keepers’ Association, with the purpose of encouraging “cottagers and labouring classes” to improve their bee keeping.